RefPerSys/RefPerSys/doc/repl.md

 similar to Python functions.
 With such a syntax, every command would be a function, which in turn would be associated with a RefPerSys closure.

+## Expressions

+**INCOMPLETE**

+We need expressions evaluated to values, and other expressions evaluated to objects.

 ## Concrete examples

 0. Help for possible commands